La Dolce Vita: Key Must Know Tips For Visiting Italy

 3. When To Go To Italy

-I've recently visited Italy in late Feb through early March.
-Aside from a few rain drops, it was pretty darn pleasant and I had museums and main attractions mostly to myself.
+I've recently visited Italy in late February.
+Aside from a few rain drops, it was pretty darn pleasant and I had museums and the main attractions in Rome mostly to myself.
+(Well, not the Sistine Chapel).

 4. Most Italian Cities are Perfectly Walkable